AlexCC93/readthedocs_test/docs/source/Writting service and client. Python.rst

          ],
    },

-4. Build publisher node and run
+4. Build service node and run
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 At this point the script is created, the dependencies configured and the entry point correclty setup.